How cloud-native speeds up releases, scales and cuts costs

 3. Watch on Rutube ___________________________________________

-4. Release rollbacks, long updates, and system downtime all slow down IT business growth.
-The cloud-native approach solves these problems: you update services without stopping operations, scale in minutes, and cut infrastructure costs.
+4. Release rollbacks, lengthy updates, and system downtime all slow IT business growth.
+The Cloud-native approach solves these problems: you update services without stopping operations, scale in minutes, and reduce infrastructure costs.

-5. It is not a technology but a way of thinking: an application is treated as a set of independent modules, each of which can be replaced without affecting the others.
+5. It is not a technology, but a way of thinking: an application is a set of independent modules, each of which can be replaced without affecting the others.

 YouTube